10 Interesting Facts about Rational Numbers

 Thus, there is a need to extend the system of integers.
 So, that it may also be possible to divide any given integer by any other given integer that is not zero (because division by zero is not possible).

-Now, we shall introduce the system of rational numbers, the comparison of rational numbers, various operations on rational numbers, and the properties of these operations on rational numbers.
+Now, we shall introduce the system of ratio numbers, the comparison of ratio numbers, various operations on ratio numbers, and the properties of these operations on ratio numbers.

 Integers for Kids